Policy Management

 Policies should only be documented in eramba if three conditions are true:

-• They are required because you have a problem (Risk, Compliance Requirement or Data Flow) that requires them.
-You might also create them if you have an Awareness Program already on the system.
+• They fully or partially address a problem (Risk, Compliance Requirement or Data Flow).
+You might also create them if you have an Awareness Program already on the system and would like to track awareness against that document.

-• A clear team in your organisation can be identified as the one that wrote the document and maintains it updated
+• A team in your organisation can be identified as the one that wrote the document and maintains it updated.

-• The document reflects the reality of what is done in the organisation
+• The document reflects the reality of what is being done in the organisation.

 By all means, avoid creating Policies in eramba just because you know they exist in your organisation.